Overview

 -

-Body of Proposal
+Body of Proposal:

 In the proposal upload section, the following must be uploaded to the online system as a single pdf.
 Page margins must be at least one inch.
 Exclusive of any figures, text must be 11 point or larger:

-1. Narrative
+1. Narrative:

-a description of how the project will be responsive to the funding source’s priorities and/or the requirements of the specific program.
+- Description of how the project will be responsive to the funding source’s priorities and/or the requirements of the specific program.

 Please keep in mind that your proposal will be reviewed by a faculty committee with members who may not be familiar with your specific area of study.
 Therefore, it is important that technical terminology be kept to a minimum and that the project be described in a manner that can be readily appreciated by non-specialists.
 In addition to providing reviewers with appreciation of the potential of the project, it should enable them to understand the necessity of each budget item to the completion of the work.

-Review Process & Evaluation Criteria
+Review Process

 -